Regular procedure

 • based on the available evidence, the applicant is a person in respect of whom a refugee declaration should be given;

-• where the applicant has not attained the age of 18 years, he or she is of such an age and degree of maturity that an interview would not usefully advance the examination; or
+• where the applicant has not attained the age of 18 years, they are of such an age and degree of maturity that an interview would not usefully advance the examination; or

-• the applicant is unfit or unable to be interviewed owing to circumstances that are enduring and beyond his or her control.
+• the applicant is unfit or unable to be interviewed owing to circumstances that are enduring and beyond their control.

 In the experience of the Irish Refugee Council, interviews were rarely dispensed with in practice, save for in exceptional circumstances.
 The Irish Refugee Council advocated for greater use of this power during the pandemic.
 Subsequently, the IPO dispensed with interviews in numerous cases of applicants from prioritised countries in 2021.
 Many of these applicants were issued with a declaration of refugee status on a papers-only basis in circumstances where they had established their identity and nationality.
 This was something the Irish Refugee Council recommended in the report “Hanging on a Thread” (published in July 2021), and has been hugely welcomed.